harripd/H2MMpythonlib/docs/source/CustomPrint.rst

 Where

 - :code:`niter` is the number of iterations
-- :code:`new_model` is the :class:`h2mm_model` object that whose loglikelihood will be evaluate next (the product of the latest round in the optiization)
+- :code:`new_model` is the :class:`h2mm_model` object that whose loglikelihood will be evaluate next (the product of the latest round in the optimization)
 - :code:`current_model` is the :class:`h2mm_model` whose loglikelihood was just calculated, the "current" round of the optimization
 - :code:`old_model` is the :class:`h2mm_model` that was calculated the iteration just before.
 - :code:`t_iter` is the time (using the inaccurate C clock) it took to calculate the current iteration